Language of Jesus: Raca (Ρακά)

 But I say unto you, That whosoever is angry with his brother [without a cause] shall be in danger of the judgment: and whosoever shall say to his brother, Raca, shall be in danger of the council: but whosoever shall say, Thou fool, shall be in danger of hell fire.

 (The bracketed text does not appear in all recensions and is absent in the Latin Vulgate.)

-Raca, or Raka, in the Aramaic and Hebrew of the Talmud, means empty one, fool, empty head.
+Raca, or Raqa, in the Aramaic and Hebrew of the Talmud, means empty one, fool, empty head.

 In Aramaic, it could be ריקא or ריקה.